bZ4X Limited AWD shown in Heavy Metal with Black roof and available split roof rear spoiler

 We're having trouble loading your map.
 Apologies for any inconvenience.

 Toyota does not own or operate the stations and is not responsible for their availability or performance.
+Click on station name for address.

 Clean Assist allows eligible All-Electric Vehicle owners nationwide and Plug-In Hybrid Vehicle owners in California to offset their vehicle charging with 100% renewable energy—no matter where the vehicles are plugged in.
 And there's no cost to participate in the program.

 Owners of eligible vehicles can opt into the Toyota Clean Assist program through the Toyota App.
+Active Remote Connect Trial or Subscription required.

 The Toyota App then tracks the amount of the electricity used during charging and calculates the net emissions produced by charging.